-I ignore / irrelevant / inadequate - this response gains no mark, but any following correct for credit. e.g. (waxy) cuticle.
+I ignore / irrelevant / inadequate - this response gains no mark, but any following correct the word / phrase in brackets is not required to gain marks but sets context of response for credit. e.g. (waxy) cuticle.
 Waxy not needed but if it was described as a cellulose cuticle then no mark.